SWeav02/baderkit/docs/background.md

     **Reference**

     G. Henkelman, A. Arnaldsson, and H. Jónsson, A fast and robust algorithm for Bader decomposition of charge density, [Comput.
 Mater.
 Sci.
 36, 354-360 (2006)](https://theory.cm.utexas.edu/henkelman/code/bader/download/henkelman06_354.pdf)

+=== "neargrid-weight"

+    **Key Takeaways:** *Similar speed and accuracy to the original neargrid method, but converges at lower grid densities.*

+    This method is a hybrid of the neargrid and weight methods.
+It first runs the neargrid exactly, then uses the fractional assignment of the weight method to split the grid points at basin edges.
+The result is a method that requires minimal additional time over the original neargrid method, but with a convergence rate approaching that of the weight method.